mmozuras/mmozuras.github.com/post/_posts/2018-04-11-outcome-blind.md

 When I started playing _Magic_, I used to get frustrated.
 Despite playing to the best of my ability, I would still lose.
 I would explain it to myself by thinking "I just got unlucky."
 Naturally, when I would win, it would be because of my skill, no luck involved.
 Or so I would think.

 I was used to playing chess - a game with perfect information - where the outcome was entirely under my control.
 I didn't have the skills and mental models for imperfect information games.
 I've received help in the form of an article from Chad Ellis called "Myth of the Single Correct Play."
-I've learned the concept of imperfect information and all the goes with it.
+I've learned the concept of imperfect information and all that goes with it.

 The fact is that all _Magic_ games involve imperfect information and a bit of luck.
 The best I could do is to maximize my chances.
 I learned that I will always have imperfect information and outcome will not be entirely under my control.
 But I will always control how I make decisions.